What is Fertility Preservation?

 Special Considerations for Patients With Cancer

 Fertility preservation in the face of a diagnosis of cancer can generate a host of strong emotions.
 We are here to guide you through the options and provide a range of options for you to consider.
 We will work along with your cancer specialist to ensure that your cancer treatment and cure remains the highest priority.
 Some patients have received discounted medication through the LiveStrong Foundation which is just one of many resources for patients facing this challenge.

-For patients diagnosed with estrogen sensitive cancer (such as breast cancer) we can discuss Natural Cycle IVF and other options to reduce your hormone exposure during your treatment cycle, such as the use of aromatase inhibitors like letrozole.
+For patients diagnosed with estrogen sensitive cancer (such as breast cancer) we can discuss other options to reduce your hormone exposure during your treatment cycle, such as the use of aromatase inhibitors like letrozole.